 - How Editors function in the Workflow

-Using the Production Job menu item as an example, elements of the User Interface are described below in overview.
-The most important elements are:
+Using the Production Job menu item as an example, elements of the User Interface are described below in the overview.
+The most essential elements are:

 - Menu List yellow – This is where the user navigates to various parts of the Workflow.

-- Action Bar magenta – Content in the action bar is context dependant, i.e. only certain options are available based on the menu item chosen.
+- Action Bar magenta – Content in the action bar is context-dependent, i.e. only certain options are available based on the menu item chosen.

-- Breadcrumbs green – The breadcrumb displays the"Path" to current page.
+- Breadcrumbs green – The breadcrumb displays the"Path" to the current page.

 - Filter Bar orange – Filter options are displayed where ever there are lists in the Workflow.

-- Footer red – Additional information relevan to the currently selected area, license information and the Workflow version number are visible here.
+- Footer red – Additional information relevant to the currently selected area, license information, and the Workflow version number are visible here.